-Tutorial: Create an Alexa Conversations Skill with the Alexa Conversations Description Language (ACDL)
+Tutorial: Create an Alexa Conversations Skill with the ACDL

 You can use the Alexa Skills Kit Command-Line Interface (ASK CLI) to create an Alexa Conversations skill from a quick-start Weather Bot template.
 This process typically takes 5-10 minutes.

-The following is an example of how you interact with the skill.
+The following example shows how you interact with the skill.

 User: What's the weather?

 Alexa: Which date?

 Alexa: In Seattle, it's a high of 65 degrees and a low of 50 degrees.

 The Weather Bot template is a sample skill, so it contains data for a fixed set of cities and always uses "today" as the date.
 However, you can extend this skill to invoke any external weather API to get real data.

 - Step 1: Create a skill based on a template

 - Step 4: Read about the package structure and artifacts